 By July of 1944, Chil's partisan forces -- which had formed an alliance with the Armia Ludowa -- was surrounded by German soldiers.
 On July 22, the Red Eighth Army passed them during the night, and the partisans from the Mietek and Grynszpan groups were behind the front line of liberated Poland.
 Of the roughly 4,000 Jews who had fled to the forests of Parczew, Markuszow, and Wlodawa between 1940 and 1944, only around 200 were still alive.
 Chil's group was one of the most successful partisan detachments in all of Europe.

 Groups form Southwest of Lublin: By 1942, the last Jews of Krasnik had been deported to the Belzec Extermination Camp.
 Hundreds of them were able to escape into the woods before the deportation.
 Avraham Braun, partisan name Adolf Braun, operated in the area around Krasnik, where the Budzyn and Krasnik (Skret) Labor Camps were located.
 His group consisted of around 50 Jews, mostly escapees from labor camps or ghettos.
-All of Braun's men, with the exception of 15 of them, were gunned down by their supposed allies, led by Lieutenant Karol Herzenberger Lemichow.
+It was a very successful group.
+In 1943 or 1944, ten of Braun's men were gunned down by a supposed ally, Lieutenant Karol Herzenberger Lemichow, who was a German in the Red Army and then the Armia Ludowa.
+Braun was later murdered with most of his group in a battle in the Janow Lubelski forest on June 14, 1944 Division 154.
+It was few weeks before the area was liberated.
+Around fifteen of his partisan group did survive.
 Additional information about resistance in the Krasnik area is available here.
 Abraham Braun is discussed on page 111 of "The Routledge Atlas of the Holocaust" by Martin Gilbert.

 Another group operating in the Krasnik area was under the leadership of the Armia Ludowa Polish fighters, specifically one Grzegorz Korczynski.
 Two Jews, Jan Szelubski and a man named Bleicher, survived when this Jewish partisan unit was attacked by Poles in the area surrounding Krasnik.
 After the war, it was determined that Korczynski had ties to the murderers of this Jewish unit and he was held fully responsible for the action.
 This event likely happened in 1942 and it is unclear how many Jewish partisans were murdered.